Timeline of the COVID-19 pandemic in Massachusetts: March 1–7

 On March 2, the second confirmed case in Massachusetts was reported.
 The patient was a woman in her 20s from Norfolk County.
 She had recently traveled to Italy with a school group from Saint Raphael Academy in Pawtucket, Rhode Island.
 She was the third person from the trip to test positive, with two people from Rhode Island who had gone on the trip also testing positive.

 On March 4, staff from Biogen contacted the Massachusetts Department of Public Health (MDPH) to report that two executives who had recently traveled from Europe to Boston and had attended the February employee meeting had tested positive for SARS-CoV-2 upon returning home.
 The same day, a "significant number" of Biogen employees asked to be tested for the virus at Massachusetts General Hospital (MGH), which had not been informed that anyone at the company had been exposed.
 The state police announced Shattuck Street would be closed because a group of 60 individuals were being transported along the route to Brigham and Women's Hospital.
 On March 5, Biogen reported that three individuals who had attended the company event in Boston the previous week had tested positive for SARS-CoV-2.

-On March 5, Bill Hanney's North Shore Music Theatre hosted an onstage dinner party in celebration of EXYO and the Boch Center bringing together over 50 members of the Broader North Shore + Massachusetts state government.
-Guests included: Commissioner Joan Mikula, Department of Mental Health and Josiah A. Spaulding, President and CEO of the Boch Center, Paula Conrad, Lisa and George Surabian, Steve Chiara and Judy Delucia, Robyn Stavis and Vicki Boylan in addition to dinning, facility, and production staff.

 On March 6, public health officials reported five new cases bringing the state total to eight.
 Four cases were in Suffolk County, three in Norfolk County, and one in Middlesex County.
 Two cases were associated with travel to Italy and one to Wuhan.
 All five new cases were associated with the Biogen meeting.

 On March 7, five more presumptive positive cases of COVID-19 were reported, bringing the total to 13.
 Among those cases was the index case in Berkshire County, a man in his 60s from Clarksburg whose infection could not be traced.